GRADUATION RESILIENCY INITIATIVE

 High school graduation is a minimum requirement for successful adulthood and yet approximately one-third of North Carolina students who enter high school as ninth graders will not graduate within four years.
 Hallinan (2008) cites that some young adults drop out of high school because they perceive that no one is monitoring their performance or participation to ensure that they stay focused and on the path to high school completion.
 To that end a need exists to facilitate an early warning system for students at risk of dropping out.

-The North Carolina Department of Public Instruction is partnering with SAS Institute, Inc. to develop Graduation Resiliency, a web-based software program designed to facilitate the early identification of students who may be at risk of dropping out of school through the examination of the most predictive risk factors cited by research (Allensworth, 2009).
+The North Carolina Department of Public Instruction has developed Graduation Resiliency, a web-based report designed to facilitate the early identification of students who may be at risk of dropping out of school through the examination of the most predictive risk factors cited by research (Allensworth, 2009).

 The pilot edition, Phase I, of the software will allow schools and districts to examine the historical performance of students based on five primary risk factors over a four-year academic period.
-The first year will track middle school performances of current ninth graders.
+The first year tracks middle school performances of current ninth graders.
 The average of the five primary risk factors determines a relative risk level for each student.
-Once students enter ninth grade, the primary risk factors are based upon the current academic year.
+Once students enter ninth grade, the primary risk factors are based upon the previous academic year.

 Phase I of Graduation Resiliency focuses on five research-based risk factors: